edwinlock/product-mix/install.md

 These are brief instructions for macOS.
 They should also work for Linux systems.

 1. Install Python 3.5 or newer.
-2. Get the files from the GitHub server:
+2. Get the files from the GitHub server
 ```console
 $ git clone https://github.com/edwinlock/product-mix.git
 ```
-3. Set up a virtual environment (venv):
+3. Set up a virtual environment (venv)
 ```console
 $ cd product-mix
 $ python -m venv venv